fsharp/fsharp.org/use/gpu/index.md

 ---

 GPU execution is a technique for high-performance financial, image processing and other data-parallel numerical programming.
 The following options are available for executing F# on the GPU.

-Further options may be available in the context of F# or .NET programming.
-If you would like an option added here, please email fsharp@fsharp.org.
+If you would to list an
+option here, please submit a pull request by [editing this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/use/gpu/index.md).

 ### Option 1 - Use Alea.cuBase, for F#-enabled CUDA programming